Worm Gearing

 hmax = tan(45-r/2) / tan(45+r/2)

-The vertical axis shows gearing efficiency, the horizontal axis shows the pitch angle, and individual curves are for different friction coefficients.
+The vertical axis shows gearing efficiency, the horizontal axis shows the lead angle, and individual curves are for different friction coefficients.

-In practice, pitch angles up to 10° and up to 20-25° are used for worms ZA and for common worms ZN, ZI respectively, namely for production reasons.
-Endeavours after the highest possible efficiency then result in using higher pitch angles, which can be achieved by reducing worm diameter and using multiple worms.
+In practice, lead angles up to 10° and up to 20-25° are used for worms ZA and for common worms ZN, ZI respectively, namely for production reasons.
+Endeavours after the highest possible efficiency then result in using higher lead angles, which can be achieved by reducing worm diameter and using multiple worms.

 Wheel is the driving member